Lukuluk0/CyberJourney/TryHackMe/PreSecurity/LinuxFundamentals/LinuxFundamentals3.md

 ---

+## **Maintaining Your System: Automation**

-## **Users may want to schedule a certain action or task to take place after the system has booted**
+Users may want to schedule a certain action or task to take place after the system has booted

 A crontab is simply a special file with formatting that is recognised by the cron process to execute each line step-by-step.
 Crontabs require 6 specific values: